 There is still not a lot of detail known about Johnson's life.
-He was born in 1911 in Hazlehurst, in southern Mississippi, to Julia Dodds and Noah Johnson, with whom Dodds had taken up after her husband, Charles Dodds, escaped from a lynch mob to Memphis and assumed the name Spencer.
-Young Robert Dodds ended up with his stepfather in Memphis for a few years, adopted the name Spencer, then spent his adolesence during the 1920s in Robinsonville, Mississippi, with his mother and her new husband Dusty Willis.
-He learned of his real father and changed his name again, to Johnson.
+He was born in 1911 in Hazlehurst, in southern Mississippi, to Julia Dodds and Noah Johnson.
+Julia's husband, Charles Dodds, had escaped from a lynch mob and fled to Memphis and assumed the name Charles Spencer.
+In his absence Julia began living with Noah Johnson, with whom she gave birth to Robert.
+At a young age Robert ended up with his stepfather in Memphis for a few years, and adopted the name Robert Spencer.
+After his mother remarried to Dusty Willis, Robert then spent his adolesence with them during the 1920s in Robinsonville, Mississippi.
+He then learned of his real father and changed his name again, to Robert Johnson.

-By this time he had learned Jew's Harp and harmonica, and had just started on guitar.
+By this time he had learned to play Jew's Harp and harmonica, and had just started on guitar.
 The great Delta Blues singer and guitarist Son House moved to Robinsonville, and Johnson was greatly impressed and influenced by him.
 He would follow House and Willie Brown at the gigs they did together and beg them to let him play.
-They would give in, and then snatch the guitar away from him because he was so bad.
+They would eventually give in, but then snatch the guitar away from him because his playing was so poor.

-He soon deserted his second wife and based himself in Helena, Arkansas, but during the 1930s he was constantly hitching rides or hopping freight trains, wandering all over the Delta and the South, and later as far as Detroit, Toronto and New York.
-It was the Depression, and he played anywhere he could make some money, including the street.
+He soon deserted his second wife and based himself in Helena, Arkansas.
+During the early 1930s he was constantly hitching rides or hopping freight trains, wandering all over the Delta and the South, and later as far as Detroit, Toronto and New York.
+It was the Great Depression, and he played anywhere he could make some money, including the street.

 Johnson had women everywhere he went, and would frequently get into trouble by paying too much attention to an attached woman.
-This happened at his last gig, in 1938, and after drinking from an opened bottle of whiskey containing poison, and surviving, he contracted pneumonia in his weakened condition and died at the age of 27.
+This happened at his last gig, in 1938.
+After drinking from an opened bottle of whiskey containing poison, and surviving, he contracted pneumonia in his weakened condition and died at the age of 27.